 The Visual Arts Department at Drew invites students to have authentic and engaging experiences in our studio spaces.
-Each course, through a wide range of traditional and digital approaches, is designed to help you build your skills, explore your own ideas and observations of the world, and help you understand how to express your point of view visually.
-We value the creative process of brainstorming, iterating, and gathering feedback for revision as a method that you can apply to the arts and beyond.
-You will also integrate the city as an extended lab that offers locations for creative projects and exposure to museums and outside artists.
-Art is ultimately about communication and each course will invite you to make those steps toward developing a personal voice.
+Through a wide range of traditional and digital approaches, our courses are designed to help you to build skills, express your ideas, and share your point of view through imagery.
+Our main focus is on individual projects, where each student can examine how aesthetic choices and materials communicate.
+You will also integrate the city as an extended lab, offering locations for creative work and exposure to museums and artists.
+Whether you work in drawing, painting, photography, sculpture, film, or other mediums, the visual arts will help you explore ways to interpret the world and develop a personal voice.
+There are many ways through the program and our course listings below will help you discover your path as an artist.